The prediction in Terminator 2 isn’t that machines will destroy us – but how they’ll replace us.

 Humans create technology, then delegate the messy business of killing to it (defence, missiles, drone warfare, AI).
 But what we teach machines to do is the part of human behaviour we can’t face in ourselves.

-Whether machines kill us or serve us, like the terminator’s flawless mimicry, we’re only looking back at ourselves.
+Whether machines kill us or serve us, like the terminator’s flawless mimicry, we’re looking back at ourselves.

 In T2, judgment day is the name given to the nuclear war that destroys the planet.
 There’s a parallel here with the Bible’s judgment day, i.e., the end of the world, when God will pass judgment on human souls.